carlmart/gaddressbook01/README.md

-# Google's Protobuf  #
+# Simple Address Book in C++  #

-This library is awesome, creates classes for a variety of languages.
+Google's Protobuf library is awesome, creates classes for a variety of languages.

 Easy to use code generator for C++ / Java / Python